thepolymerguy/EPO_sub/README.md

 The scripts used to train and evaluate the BiSC can be found in the ‘**BiSC.py**’ (can also be found in ‘**BiSC.ipynb**’).

-The files containing the weights and architecture for the simple ‘Dense’ model BiSC is contained in the ‘**densemodel**’ folder
+The files containing the weights and architecture for the simple ‘Dense’ model BiSC is contained in the ‘**densemodel**’ folder.

 The code used to clean the dataset can be found in the ‘**DatasetCleaner.py**’ file.